 We will explore the implications for policy, business models and operations, and showcase initiatives by institutions and educators around the world.
 We will look at opportunities to reduce emissions from your international operations, to incorporate climate action into your strategy and to build climate literacy among students and staff.

-More than this, by the end of the summit we aim to have designed – with your input - a roadmap for action.
-A plan for how we can harness our sector’s reach and purchasing power to make the business of international education more sustainable and to respond more effectively to the defining challenge of our time.
+Our aim is that this summit will spark a larger conversation and become the first step on the journey to harnessing our sector’s reach, influence and purchasing power to make the business of international education more sustainable and to respond more effectively to the defining challenge of our time.